bradtraversy/coding-with-ai-course-resources/context/features/favorites-spec.md

 ## Requirements

 - Add star icon button to TopBar linking to /favorites
-- Create /favorites route with middleware protection
+- Create /favorites route with protection
-- Fetch all favorited items and collections
+- Fetch all user favorited items and collections
 - Compact list view (VS Code/terminal style, not cards)
 - Each row: type icon, title, type badge, date added
 - Separate sections for items and collections with counts